 - Registration and microchipping of dogs and cats;

 - Desexing of dogs and cats; and

-- Confinement of dogs and cats
+- Confinement of dogs and cats.

-Council will continue to undertake regular doorknocks to identify unregistered dogs and cats.
+Council will annually undertake regular doorknocks to identify unregistered dogs and cats.

-Council will hold quarterly microchipping days on a rotational basis throughout the Shire and seek to obtain as much publicity as possible both before and after the event as a way to extend the message.
+Council will hold annual microchipping days on a rotational basis throughout the Shire and seek to obtain as much publicity as possible both before and after the event as a way to extend the message.

-Council will ensure the DEPI's brochures on responsible pet ownership are appropriately distributed.
+Council will ensure DEDJTR brochures on responsible pet ownership are appropriately distributed.

-The Animal Management Liaison Group will consider regional approaches to education in responsible pet ownership.
+The Animal Network Group will consider regional approaches to education in responsible pet ownership.